(Without knocking on doors or cold calling)

 You can offer a referral fee to those that refer work to you.
 It may be 5 or 10%, or a fixed fee.

-Some people will flat out refuse taking a fee like this, and are just happy to refer to you.
+Some people will flat out refuse to take a fee like this, and are just happy to refer to you.
 Many people I’ve spoken to find taking a ‘cut’ a bit snakey and feel better without it.

 You can always float the idea with people and see how it is received.